Frequently Asked Questions

 The IEU advises the GCF Board and its stakeholders about lessons learnt from evaluations and high-quality evaluative evidence, and provides guidance and capacity support to GCF’s implementing entities and their evaluation offices.
 Implementing entities include GCF’s Designated National Authorities and Accredited Entities in developing countries that have met the resource, capacity and legal requirements necessary to undertake GCF funded activities.

-As an operationally independent unit of the GCF, all evaluation findings by the IEU will be made public through published documents, the IEU Website, IEU’s Twitter feed, the IEU Newsletter and other dissemination platforms.
+As an operationally independent unit of the GCF, all evaluation findings by the IEU will be made public through published documents, the IEU Website, IEU’s Twitter and LinkedIn feeds, the IEU Newsletter and other dissemination platforms.
 Specifically, under the terms of agreement defined by the GCF Board, “the results of periodic evaluations will be published”.

 Paragraph 59 of GCF’s Governing Instrument states the purpose of the IEU’s “independent evaluations is to inform decision-making by the Board and to identify and disseminate lessons learned.”
 As part of this function, the IEU is expected to provide evaluation reports to the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement for the purpose of periodic reviews of the convention’s Financial Mechanism (the GCF).